-- Vitreous detachment or aging of the gel inside the eye.
+- Detachment or aging of the vitreous gel inside the eye

 Prevention and Diagnosis of a Macular Pucker

 There is nothing you can do to prevent a macular pucker.
-A complete ophthalmologic examination along with a photographic test called a fluorescent angiogram may be necessary to determine the extent of the damage to the macula from the macular pucker.
+A thorough ophthalmologic examination is performed with a fluorescent angiogram (photographic test) to determine how much damage has occurred to your macula.

 What Is the Treatment of a Macular Pucker?